JetBrains/godot-support/gdscript/README.md

 Ok, new DEA version 2024.2 is out and unfortunately this plugin is not supported -> JetBrains once again decided to hide parts of their API, forbidding plugins to use it so I'll have to find some probably complicated workarounds again... -_-

-## Update 1.6.2024

-Sorry, version 2.5.0 broke quite a lot of things, I'm taking it down for now and going to fix those issues... seems that while Parser is more or less fixed, a lot of Annotators broke. -_- Gonna have to start writing tests for those as well I guess.

-## Update 9.4.2024

-Hello,
-I'm sorry for late responses and lack of activity, I'm currently running between 3 projects in daily job and have not much time and much less will to work on this plugin.

-So give me a month or two, and hopefully I'll get back on track with it and start solving issues.

-Have patience with me, thanks.

-## Update 28.2.2024

-Thank you for help and support - extra thanks to @BokoEnos for a lot of contributions.

-This plugin is gaining quite an attention and latest 2.4.0 release (should be public tomorrow) is coming up with a [Scene preview](documentation%2Ffeatures%2Fscene_preview.md) - for now it's usage is VERY limited, but it shows Node's tree structure and allows for Drag&Drop into scripts.

-There are some feature requests in Issue list - I don't have time to implement them all within next weeks (maybe months), but don't hesitate to propose new ones or vote (just give "thumbs up" on issue) for the one you desire the most.

-And ofc please report all issues you find.

 ## GdScript toolkit (not related to this project)

 An independent set of tools for GdScript (Formatter, Linter, and more) that can work together with this plugin.